magneticio/vamp.io/content/documentation/installation/configuration.md

 Vamp comes together with an application.conf file.
 This file contains all the configurable settings.
 When installing Vamp through a package manager (yum, apt-get) you can find this file in `/usr/share/vamp/conf`.
 The config files are [HOCON type](https://github.com/typesafehub/config) files.

-The Core `application.conf` consists of the following sections.
-All sections are nested inside a parent `vamp.core {}` tag.
+The Vamp `application.conf` consists of the following sections.
+All sections are nested inside a parent `vamp {}` tag.

 ### rest-api
-Configure the port, host name and interface Vamp Core runs on using the `rest-api.port`
+Configure the port, host name and interface Vamp runs on using the `rest-api.port`

 ```
 vamp {